Keswick family: Third generation

 The next family members to be associated with Hong Kong and Shanghai were Henry's sons "Tony" and John Keswick.
 As well as being directors of Jardines they served as members of the Legislative and Executive Councils in Hong Kong and of the Shanghai Municipal Council responsible for Shanghai's International Settlement.
 They were also Chairmen of the Shanghai Municipal Council and Chamber of Commerce at various times.
 When William and his father Henry Keswick returned to the United Kingdom they both served as members of parliament with responsibility for Far Eastern interests.

 Sir William Johnstone "Tony" Keswick (1903–1990)

-"Tony" Keswick was born in Yokohama, Japan, but returned to England as a boy to attend Winchester School and Trinity College, Cambridge.
+"Tony" Keswick was born in Yokohama, Japan, but returned to England as a boy to attend Winchester College and Trinity College, Cambridge.
 He arrived in the Far East in 1926.
 Keswick and his brother remained directors of the firm after they had left the Far East.
 He was in charge of the Shanghai office (at that time the Head Office in the Far East) from 1935 until 1941.
 He was also chairman of the Shanghai Municipal Council during the crises leading to the Pacific War, and survived a murder attempt by the Japanese in Shanghai.
 During the Pacific War, he served as head of the China Theatre of the Special Operations Executive, Britain's wartime secret service.